oallart/xcpng-ceph-hci/README-pool.md

 - Forces us to create the pool early on as VMs must otherwise be shut down
 - A dedicated interface is recommended
 - Shared storage should be available at pool creation (more on this below)
-- We have lots of prod systems runnign standalone absolutely fine
+- We have lots of prod systems running standalone absolutely fine

 ### Also to consider
 - xenmotion (live migration) also works outside a pool but storage must be copied over (takes time)